- About Us

 - FOR PARENTS

-Today, PSP’s work to strengthen families continues in early childhood settings and has also expanded into K-12 schools, prevention and intervention programs and community services.
+Today, PSP’s work to strengthen families continues in early childhood settings and K-12 schools, prevention and intervention programs and community services.
 We have developed training programs and community-based services that focus on family engagement and parent leadership in a range of settings.
-We have grown by leaps and bounds since that first demonstration project more than 30 years ago.
-But throughout our history, and in all of our current programs and services, some things have never changed: We believe that the family is the one true constant in a child’s life. our work, therefore, consistently reinforces the importance of family engagement and leadership as an essential part of any effort, program or system that touches children.
+We have grown by leaps and bounds since that first demonstration project more than 43 years ago.
+But throughout our history, and in all of our current programs and services, some things have never changed.
+We believe that the family is the one true constant in a child’s life.
+Our work, therefore, consistently reinforces the importance of family engagement and leadership as an essential part of any effort, program or system that reaches children.